gofer-engine/gofer-engine.github.io/channel-workflows/store-configs.md

 The parameter of `surreal.id` if set to `"UUID"` will generate universally unique identifiers.

 The `file.path` and `file.filename` settings can be an array of strings that get concatenated together.
 Paths are concatenated using the directory traverse character (`/`).
-Filenames are concatenating with no separating character.
+Filenames are concatenating with no separating characters.
 If you need a separating character, then you can add it as an element in the array.

 In the future, more stores will be added.
-We are open to pull requests for new stores at: [gofer-stores](https://github.com/amaster507/gofer-stores)
+We are open to pull requests for new stores at [gofer-stores](https://github.com/amaster507/gofer-stores)](https://github.com/amaster507/gofer-stores)